 The shutdown of one of the nation’s largest pipelines — 5,500 miles, and the carrier of 45 percent of the East Coast’s fuel supplies — has been a leading news story this past week, particularly for cybersecurity experts, officials at the Energy Department, and even the White House.
-On May 7th, the Colonial Pipeline halted the movement of refined gasoline and jet fuel in an attempt to contain the breach after a ransomware attack on its corporate computer networks.
+On May 7th, the Colonial Pipeline halted the movement of refined gasoline and jet fuel in an attempt to contain the breach after a ransomware attack on its corporate computer networks, causing major fuel shortages across parts of the United States.
 This is a troubling continuation in a trend of sophisticated threat actors, and in this instance, an illumination of the vulnerabilities and flaws in our infrastructure.

 “We are apolitical, we do not participate in geopolitics, do not need to tie us with a defined government and look for other our motives.
 Our goal is to make money. and not creating problems for society.
 From today we introduce moderation and check each company that our partners want to encrypt to avoid social consequences in the future.”

-As we dove deeper into the Colonial Pipeline situation this week, we saw a few glaring cybersecurity red flags.
+As we dove deeper into the Colonial Pipeline situation this week, we saw a few glaring cybersecurity red flags in their ransomware response plan.
 For example, Colonial has no publicly listed CISO or a visible security team presence — except for an (unfilled) job posting.
 They also have evident patch management issues — we were able to quickly find a directory server on their system, which should not be exposed to the internet in the first place, and which hosted several known vulnerable pieces of software.
 This is one of hundreds of exposures that were easy to identify.

 The first step is determining where to even start, and we’re offering help in the form of a free Corvus scan and IT security report.
-This allows you to see your IT system the way a hacker does, and provides recommendations to solve common risk factors.
+This allows you to see your IT system the way a hacker does and helps provide recommendations to solve common cyber risk factors.
 We want to make the world safer, and that means sharing what we know.
-If you work for any company or organization supplying water, electricity, oil, gas, or other critical resources, click here to begin.